Skip to content

 Set up ingress

-Set up certificates in advance
+Set up the certificate in advance

 apiVersion: networking.k8s.io/v1